-It’s one thing to question a political family’s use and abuse of taxpayer dollars, or to scrutinize a political family member’s public record and rhetoric on the campaign trail.
-First lady Michelle Obama has bristled at the few challenges she’s received over the years to her extravagant jet-setting, pricey fashions, $7,000 tops, $600 sneakers, incessant wealth-bashing and Nanny State policy meddling.
+It’s one thing to question a political family’s use and abuse of taxpayer dollars.
+Or to scrutinize a political family member’s own public record and rhetoric on the campaign trail.
+First Lady Michelle Obama has bristled at the few challenges she’s received over the years t o her extravagant jet-setting, pricey fashions, $7,000 tops, $600 sneakers, incessant wealth-bashing, and Nanny State policy meddling.
 But these are fair game as the White House and its campaign team jointly ramp up their Occupier-style warfare against America’s private sector wealth creators.

-What is out of bounds are ad hominem attacks on a political family member’s private activities to perpetuate bitter stereotypes and clingy narratives.
+What’s out of bounds are ad hominem attacks on a political family member’s private activities to perpetuate bitter stereotypes and clingy narratives.
 A study of horse owners conducted by Deloitte and Touche a few years back found that horse owners come from all economic backgrounds, own all types of horses for various purposes and live in a variety of places from tiny towns to large cities.
-“The largest group of horse owners (45 percent) are drawn from the middle class with an annual household income between $25,000 and $75,000.
-Only 9 percent of the population earns greater than $150,000 yearly, and a full 11 percent of horse owners have an annual income of less than $25,000.”
+“The largest group of horse owners (45%) are drawn from the middle class with an annual household income between $25,000 and $75,000.
+Only 9% of the population earns greater than $150,000 yearly and a full 11% of horse owners have an annual income of less than $25,000.”

 But let’s not let facts get in the way of a good Eat the Rich propaganda campaign.
 As usual, the overwrought Left has stepped in a steaming pile of double standards, hypocrisy, and politics of personal destruction.
 Let’s hope voters just say nay in November.